Emma Frost: Losing the Hellions

-When the time traveling mutant Trevor Fitzroy unleashes the mutant-hunting robots called the Sentinels on Frost and her Hellions, Frost places herself in a psychic coma to survive the ordeal.
-Her students however, are not as lucky and are killed by Fitzroy to fuel his time portals.
-Frost later awakens in the Xavier Academy.
-Disoriented, she switches minds with Iceman and, refusing to believe the X-Men when they tell her that the Hellions are dead, escapes.
-She is overcome with grief and guilt when she discovers that her students are indeed dead, and briefly becomes suicidal.
-Professor Xavier consoles Frost and is able to coax her to switch back.
+When the time traveling mutant Trevor Fitzroy unleashed the mutant-hunting Sentinels on Frost and her Hellions, Frost placed herself in a psychic coma to survive the ordeal.
+Her students however, were not as lucky and were killed by Fitzroy to fuel his time portals.
+Frost later awakened in the Xavier Academy.
+Disoriented, she switched minds with Iceman and, refusing to believe the X-Men when they told her that the Hellions are dead, escaped.
+She was overcome with grief and guilt when she discovered that her students are indeed dead, and briefly became suicidal.
+Professor Xavier consoled Frost and was able to coax her to switch back.

 Generation X

-Frost later teams up with the X-Men to defeat the Phalanx, and in the process, rescue a select group of teenage mutants who become a superhero team known as Generation X, to whom Frost and Banshee become mentors at the reopened Massachusetts Academy.
-After Frost's business ventures take a bad turn, she seeks help from her estranged sister Adrienne, who is a psychometrist.
-Adrienne offers financial assistance but secretly plots against Frost and plants a bomb at the school, resulting in the death of Synch.
-Frost tracks down and kills Adrienne, but after returning to the academy, grows increasingly distant from her students in an effort to hide her crime.
-When the students learn what Frost did, the students become estranged from her, and Generation X disbands.
+Frost later teamed up with the X-Men to defeat the Phalanx, and in the process, rescued a select group of teenage mutants who became a superhero team known as Generation X, to whom Frost and Banshee became mentors at the reopened Massachusetts Academy.
+After Frost's business ventures took a bad turn, she sought help from her estranged sister Adrienne who was a psychometrist.
+Adrienne offered financial assistance but secretly plotted against Frost and planted a bomb at the school, resulting in the death of Synch.
+Frost tracked down and killed Adrienne, but after returning to the academy, grew increasingly distant from her students in an effort to hide her crime.
+When the students learned what Frost did, the students became estranged from her, and Generation X disbanded.